 Most often, frozen shoulder occurs with no associated injury or discernible cause.
-There are patients who develop a frozen shoulder after a traumatic injury to the shoulder, but this is not the usual cause.
-Some risk factors for developing a frozen shoulder include:
+However, there are some common themes in many patients who develop this condition.

-Frozen shoulder most commonly affects patients between the ages of 40 to 60 years old, and it is twice as common in women than in men.
+Frozen shoulder most commonly affects patients between the ages of 40 to 60 years old, and it is much more common in women than in men.

 Patients with diabetes are at particular risk for developing a frozen shoulder.
-Other endocrine abnormalities, such as thyroid problems, can also lead to this condition.
+Other endocrine abnormalities, such as thyroid problems, can also lead to development of this condition.

 Patients who sustain a shoulder injury, or undergo surgery on the shoulder can develop a frozen shoulder joint.
 When injury or surgery is followed by prolonged joint immobilization, the risk of developing a frozen shoulder is highest.